-- 2nd semester: in the second or specialisation semester in year one, you will study at Utrecht University, following one of the three Mobility Tracks (30 EC).
+- 2nd semester: in the second or specialisation semester in year one, you will study at Utrecht University, following one of the four Mobility Tracks (30 EC).

 - 3rd semester: in the third or integration semester, which starts in year two, you will participate in an Integration Module at your home university and attend elective courses (30 EC).
 It may be possible to do an extra mobility semester in the third semester.